serengetijade/C_Sharp/Project_StarWarsAPI_MVC/Project_StarWarsAPI_MVC/ReadMe.md

 - Implement CRUD to manipulate the data stored in the database.

 ## Skill Implemented
 - <b> C#: </b>Classes were added to represent each API resource.
 Custom methods were applied when necessary to convert API results to usable data types.
 Code to call the API and seed the database with records upon startup was implemented.
+    - Upload files and validata input type (via file extension).
+    - Convert images to byte arrays and store in database.
 - <b>MVC design pattern & EF Core:</b>
     - Custom conroller methods
     - Dynamic Navigation Bar